 Both large and small companies can benefit from working with well-known writers, bloggers, influencers, authors, and more.
 Some of my examples dealt with very large companies, but this model can also work for companies with more modest budgets.
 It all comes down to finding the right partner that is willing to work with you in a long-term relationship.
 You even might want to develop a dream team of people to really supercharge your exposure.

-Update: This I wrote this article over the weekend Canva announced it raises $3.6 million in its latest funding round.
+Update: I wrote this article over the weekend and Canva announced it raises $3.6 million in its latest funding round.
 Do you think that proves that brand evangelist can be worth millions?
 Thoughts and comments below: